mikedilger/solvent/README.md

 # dglr
 A Dependency Graph Library written in Rust.

+It helps you resolve dependency orderings by building up a dependency graph and resolving the in-order dependences of some target node.
 It is currently quite simple, but useful.

 ## Example
 You can use it like this: